 Common Causes of Slip-and-Fall Accidents

-With more than two decades of experience handing these types of cases, our attorneys have dealt with a wide variety of accidents that led to serious falls.
+With more than two decades of experience handling these types of cases, our attorneys have dealt with a wide variety of accidents that led to serious falls.
 Some of the common causes of slips and trips include:

 - Floors have been left wet and slippery after spills, by tracked-in rain, mud, etc., or by waxing and polishing.